 Stay up-to-date with the latest Keep Harnett Beautiful information by following us on Facebook.

-Join us for the 2021 Keep Harnett Beautiful Spring Litter Sweep April 10-24!
+Join us for the 2021 Keep Harnett Beautiful Fall Litter Sweep October 30 through November 14!

 Harnett County is partnering with the North Carolina Department of Transportation (NCDOT) and various community partners to encourage citizens to beautify Harnett County.
-Volunteers can coordinate a cleanup with friends, family, and coworkers at a roadway of their choice during April 10-24.
+Volunteers can coordinate a cleanup with friends, family, and coworkers at a roadway of their choice between October 30 and November 14.
 All registered volunteers will be provided cleanup supplies, such as reversible orange/blue trash bags, gloves and orange safety vests.

-For more information on the Spring Litter Sweep, please contact Harnett County Solid Waste at 910-814-6156 or firstname.lastname@example.org.
+For more information on the Fall Litter Sweep, please contact Harnett County Solid Waste at 910-814-6156 or firstname.lastname@example.org.

 Add a little fun to your litter cleanup by participating in our litter contests!
-The group that collects the most bags of litter and the group that finds the most unique piece of litter will win a prize.
-To participate in the contest, post your picture on Facebook using the hashtag #KHBSpringLitterSweep21 and tag our Facebook page (@Keepharnettbeautiful).
-Members of the Keep Harnett Beautiful Committee will judge the photos and select the winners after April 24.
+The group that collects the most bags of litter, the group that finds the most unique piece of litter, and the volunteer with the best Halloween costume will win a prize.
+To participate in the contest, post your picture on Facebook using the hashtag #KHBFallLitterSweep21 and tag our Facebook page (@Keepharnettbeautiful).
+Members of the Keep Harnett Beautiful Committee will judge the photos and select the winners after November 14.
 Don't have Facebook?
-Send your photos to Officer Andrew Tyler at email@example.com.
+Send your photos to email@example.com.

 Citizen Volunteers and Community Organizations can organize a litter cleanup in their community!
 Keep Harnett Beautiful will supply safety vests, bags, gloves, and pick up sticks for litter cleanups.
 To coordinate a volunteer litter cleanup, Chad Beane, Harnett County Solid Waste Director, at firstname.lastname@example.org or 910-814-6004 or Andrew Tyler, Environmental Officer, at email@example.com or 910-890-7351.